wilfredinni/marlin/README.md

 ![marlin!](terminal.gif "marlin!")

 Marlin is an easy to use bookmark manager for the terminal.
 Choose a folder, bookmark it and swim there whenever you want!
-Because we too deserve to move fast in the terminal :triumph:!

 ## Usage

-### Install

     pip install marlin-bookmark